TernaryLM: Memory-Efficient Language Modeling via Native 1.5-Bit Quantization with Adaptive Layer-wise Scaling: Conclusion

+Layer-wise sparsity analysis reveals non-uniform quantization sensitivity: middle layers (L5–L9) achieve 60–62\% weight sparsity under ternary quantization versus 45–55\% for boundary layers.
+This is not merely descriptive—it directly informs a mixed-precision design principle: apply ternary precision to high-sparsity middle layers and higher precision to sensitive boundary layers.
+We identify this as the most impactful direction for follow-on work, capable of narrowing the train/val PPL gap while retaining most efficiency gains.

-\textbf{Limitations:} Our study focuses on a controlled setting (TinyStories, 132M parameters).
-Scaling to larger models and more complex datasets may reveal additional challenges.
-Our implementation uses standard CUDA kernels; specialized ternary matrix multiply could yield further speedups.
+\textbf{Limitations:} Our study focuses on a controlled setting (TinyStories, 12.9M training tokens, 132M parameters).
+The TinyStories corpus is low-entropy synthetic text; zero-shot transfer to higher-entropy domains such as WikiText-103 yields substantially higher perplexity for both ternary and FP32 models due to domain mismatch, confirming that the reported PPL numbers should be interpreted within the TinyStories evaluation setting.
+Scaling to larger models and more diverse training corpora remains an important open direction.
+Our implementation uses standard CUDA kernels; specialized XNOR+popcount ternary kernels would yield further latency improvements.